wmauk-sai/auth0-drupal/README.txt

 * Allow user signup:
 This only matters if you have database users enabled, and you want that users can sign up using the login widget

+* Redirect login for SSO:
+This will redirect to your Auth0 Hosted Login Page for login, this will enable you to use SSO for this site and others in Auth0.
+It will also redirect for logout, so you must add your base URL to the Allowed Logout URLs in your Account Settings for Auth0 (not your client settings).

 * Widget CDN:
 Changing this url you can use the latest version of the widget without updating this plugin